catalystneuro/dombeck-lab-to-nwb/src/dombeck_lab_to_nwb/azcorra2023/azcorra2023_notes.md

 ### NWB mapping

-The following table describes the initial mapping between the source data and the NWB file:
+The following table describes the mapping between the source data and the NWB file:

 ![Alt text](azcorra2023_uml.png)